-On May 21, 2015, Spectrum Brands Holdings, Inc. ("SBH" and, together with its consolidated subsidiaries, including Spectrum Brands, Inc., "Spectrum Brands"), a majority-owned subsidiary of HRG Group, Inc. ("HRG", and collectively with its consolidated subsidiaries, the "Company"), completed the acquisition (the "AAG Acquisition") of Armored AutoGroup Parent Inc. ("AAG") pursuant to the Agreement and Plan of Merger by and among AAG, SBH, Ignite Merger Sub, Inc. and, solely in its capacity as representative, Avista Capital Partners II GP, LLC, dated as of April 28, 2015 for \$1,400.0 in cash.

-Spectrum Brands funded the AAG Acquisition with the proceeds of its offering of an aggregate principal amount of \$1,000.0 of Spectrum Brands Inc.'s 5.750% Senior Notes due 2025 (the "SBI 5.75% Notes") and its registered offering of \$575.0 of shares of SBH's common stock (the "SBH Equity Offering").
-In the SBH Equity Offering, HRG acquired 49% of the common stock offered thereby, including the shares subject to the underwriters' option to purchase additional shares, for \$281.8 through one of its wholly owned subsidiaries.
-The funds used for the purchase of the shares of SBH's common stock were derived from general working capital and the proceeds of the May HRG Unsecured Notes (as defined below) offering.
+On May 21, 2015, Spectrum Brands Holdings, Inc. (the "Company" and, together with its consolidated subsidiaries, including SB/RH Holdings, LLC and Spectrum Brands, Inc., "Spectrum Brands") completed the acquisition (the "AAG Acquisition") of Armored AutoGroup Parent Inc. ("AAG") pursuant to the Agreement and Plan of Merger by and among AAG, the Company, Ignite Merger Sub, Inc. and, solely in its capacity as representative, Avista Capital Partners II GP, LLC, dated as of April 28, 2015 for \$1.4 billion in cash.
+Spectrum Brands funded the AAG Acquisition with the proceeds of its offering of an aggregate principal amount of \$1,000 million of Spectrum Brands, Inc.'s 5.750% Senior Notes due 2025 (the "SBI 5.75% Notes") and its registered offering of \$575 million of shares of the Company's common stock (the "SBH Equity Offering").